lex-baker/Data-Structures/Project 2/Problem_3.md

 - huffman_encoding(): where n is number of characters in string to encode, O( n * O(i) + O(d) + O(n) ) ~ O( 2n * O(i) ) ~ O( n * O(i) )

 - huffman_decoding(): where n is length of string to decode, O( O(n) ) = O(n)

+Space complexity:

+- Encoding: where n is number of nodes, O(n)

+- Decoding: where n is number of characters, O(n)